goplus/gop/README.md

 </div>

-The Go+ program language is designed for engineering, STEM education, and data science.
+The Go+ programming language is designed for engineering, STEM education, and data science.

 * **For engineering**: working in the simplest language that can be mastered by children.
 * **For STEM education**: studying an engineering language that can be used for work in the future.